-Hysterectomy: this is the traditional and most common treatment for fibroids which cause symptoms.
+This is the traditional and most common type of treatment for fibroids which cause symptoms.
 Hysterectomy is the removal of the womb.
 This can be done by making a bikini line scar in the lower tummy (abdomen).
 Or, if the fibroids are small enough, the womb can be removed through keyhole (laparoscopic) surgery in the tummy, or through the vagina so there are no scars.
 A hysterectomy may be a good option for women who have completed their family.

 - Endometrial ablation: this procedure involves removing the lining of the womb.
 This can be done by different methods - for example, using laser energy, a heated wire loop or by microwave heating.
 This method is usually only recommended for fibroids close to the inner lining of the womb.
 Treatment can be done either through a tube passed through the vagina, or can be guided through the skin by MRI scan.

 - MRI-guided focused ultrasound: this treatment sends pulses of high-power ultrasound through the skin of the lower abdomen.
-It is targeted at the fibroid, using the MRI scanner.
+It is targeted at the fibroid, using the magnetic resonance (MRI) scanner.
 It is effective but there is no research yet on the long-term outcome for women trying to conceive.

 - Ultrasound-guided high-intensity focused ultrasound: this treatment is guided by ultrasound.

 Morcellation for fibroids